wilhelmzeuschner/index_pnp_config/README.md

 ## Information:

 ### Driver (Interface to the Board via UART):
 Configured for 250000 baud.
-Changed from 115200 in order to have higher speeds.
+Changed from 115200 to have higher speeds.
 This setting needs to be set according to the firmware.
 COM port is specific to the individual setup.

 ### Outputs:
 Mosfets 1 to 4 can be turned on.
-Mosfet 1 is assigned to head 1 as the vaccuum pump.
+Mosfet 1 is assigned to head 1 as the vacuum pump.
-Mosfets 2 to 4 are actators.
+Mosfets 2 to 4 are actuators.
 They are treated as fans by Marlin.
 Currently [M106](https://marlinfw.org/docs/gcode/M106.html) and [M107](https://marlinfw.org/docs/gcode/M107.html) commands are used to turn them on and off.
 They are configured as binary outputs (though PWM should be possible too).